Kenivia/Honing-Forecast/WIP.md

 ## Done / cancelled

+- ~~rewrite Ks to allow different stuff to be in(pre calculate alpha_arr), and to allow toggling of the derivative calculations instead of having 2 funcs~~
 - ~~use newtons methods until 0 derivative or something, this bisection kinda slow~~
 - ~~Make a ks_012 and only call ks_01234 function when needed~~
 - ~~need to add more columns to test cases, book count storage etc, add easy book adding system (specify amt of % array, which upgrades they can be on etc)~~